louchesprocket/pgnutil/README.md

 will search for games matching any of the openings from myopeningsfile, using "my book marker" as the demarcation between "book" moves and engine moves.

 If pgnutil fails to find the out-of-book marker for a game, it assumes that the first commented move is the first non-book move.
-This corresponds to Arena's behavior.
-Therefore, pgnutil's default behavior (without the "-bm" option) will correctly identify the out-of-book condition for Aquarium, Banksia, and Arena.
+This corresponds to the behavior of Arena and Winboard/Xboard.
+Therefore, pgnutil's default behavior (without the "-bm" option) will correctly identify the out-of-book condition for Aquarium, Banksia, Arena, and Winboard/Xboard.

 ### Time